To Know This

 Humans are very slow to develop.

 Whenever I met someone new, I was always looking out for something to go wrong.
+I knew it before I really knew it.
 As I got older I would push my friends and partners away by saying that I was busy with work or other activities, so I didn’t have the time needed to invest in getting close to others.
 I also knew how to create unnecessary tension by starting arguments or not putting in any effort, meaning the other person eventually gave up the pursuit.
 A self-fulfilling prophecy.

 Navigating the space between ourselves and others is one of the great tasks in life.